-Our net tangible book deficit as of December 31, 2016 was approximately \$, or \$ per share of common stock.
-We calculate net tangible book deficit per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities and then dividing that amount by the total number of shares of Class A and Class B common stock outstanding after giving effect to this offering.
+Our net tangible book deficit as of March 31, 2017 was approximately \$\ \, or \$\ \ \ \ per share of common stock.
+We calculate net tangible book deficit per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities and then dividing that amount by the total number of shares of Class A and Class B common stock outstanding after giving effect to this offering and the Organizational Transactions.

-After giving effect to the sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and estimated offering expenses payable by us, our net tangible book deficit as of December 31, 2016 would have been \$, or \$ per share of common stock.
-This represents an immediate decrease in net tangible book deficit of \$ per share of common stock to our existing owners and an immediate and substantial dilution of \$ per share of Class A common stock to investors in this offering at the assumed initial public offering price.
+After giving effect to the Organizational Transactions and the sale of shares of our Class A common stock in this offering at an assumed initial public offering price of \$\ \text{per share}, the mid-point of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and estimated offering expenses payable by us, our net tangible book deficit as of March 31, 2017 would have been \$\ \text{, or \$\ \text{per share of common stock}.
+This represents an immediate decrease in net tangible book deficit of \$\text{per share of common stock to our existing owners and an immediate and substantial dilution of \$\text{per share of Class A common stock to investors in this offering at the assumed initial public offering price.}